 |Dam||Dam is a female horse and is the term used for the mother of an offspring or foal.|

 |Aged||An aged horse is either gender that is 15 years old or older.
 A female horse would be called an “Aged Mare” and a male horse would be called an “Aged Gelding” or “Aged Stallion” depending on whether the male was castrated or not.|

-A horse or pony of either gender that is one year old or younger and not yet considered a yearling is called a foal.
+A horse or pony whether male or female, that is under one years old, is called a foal.
 The term “Colt Foal” is used to refer to a male foal, whereas the term “Filly Foal” is used to refer to a female foal.

 What’s the difference between a colt and a foal?

 A foal can be either gender whereas a colt is just a male.
 A foal is considered up to 1 year old, whereas a colt can be until they are 4 years old.